-Choose your question wisely, actively go through each of the essay titles thinking what points you have to address.
+Choose your question wisely.
+Actively go through each of the essay titles thinking about what points you have to address.
 Pick the one you have the most thoughts on.

 Avoid ploughing in and then realising you only have two weak points!

 Split the plan into two parts:

 Part 1: “The brain dump phase”.
 Write down everything you know about the subject.

 Part 2: “The organisation phase”.
 Organising the dumped material into a coherent and logical structure.

-If your question is ‘obese people shouldn't be treated under the NHS because it's a self-inflicted condition’, the subsections might be:
+If your prompt is ‘obese people shouldn't be treated under the NHS because it's a self-inflicted condition’, the subsections might be:

 In the brain dump phase, write as many points as you possibly can and add any examples or facts.
 For the organisation phase, pick one or two strong points from each section, then work out how they are going to flow together.

 If you have time left over, it is useful to proofread what you have written to make sure it all makes sense and is readable.
 Of course, you must also check that you have answered all parts of the question.